nguyenchr/rn-pdf-reader-js/README.md

 * webviewStyle: `object` - style props to override default WebView style
 * onLoad: `func` - callback that runs after WebView is loaded
 * noLoader: `boolean` - show/hide the ActivityIndicator.
 Default is false
+* loaderColor: `string` - color of the activity indicator while pdf is loading

 ## Requirements
 * Use it into Expo app (from expo client, Standalone app or ExpoKit app).